Famous lakes of New Zealand

 Lakes in New Zealand are well-known among visitors solely due to their natural beauty.
 One can even come across different types of lakes that differ from one another in features.

-Here are seven famous and breath-taking lakes in New Zealand that are not to be missed during your trip at all costs:
+Here are seven famous and breathtaking lakes of New Zealand that you should not miss during your trip at all costs:

 1. Lake Tekapo

-Lake Tekapo is one of the three lakes that runs from north to south in the Mackenzie Basin situated on South Island.
+Lake Tekapo is one of the three lakes that run from north to south in the Mackenzie Basin, situated on the South Island.
 This lake is the second-largest in New Zealand and attracts many visitors.

-The lake is fed by the Goodley River which supplies the high-altitude lake with cool and clear water all year round.
-Lake Tekapo is also part of the UNESCO Dark Sky Reserve makes stargazing an ultimate experience.
+The lake is fed by the Goodley River, which supplies the high-altitude lake with cool and clear water all year round.
+Lake Tekapo is also part of the UNESCO Dark Sky Reserve, making stargazing an ultimate experience.

 Lake Tekapo during the spring season